Kalpetta Assembly constituency

-Kalpetta State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
-It is also one of the seven state legislative assembly constituencies included in Wayanad Lok Sabha constituency.
-As of the 2021 Kerala Legislative Assembly election, the current MLA is T. Siddique of Indian National Congress.
+Kalpetta State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.It serves as the Headquarters of Wayanad district and Wayanad Lok Sabha constituency.
+As of the 2026 Kerala Legislative Assembly election, the current MLA is T. Siddique of Indian National Congress.

 Local self-governed segments

 Kalpetta Assembly constituency is composed of the following local self-governed segments: